ArtifactDB/SewerRat/README.md

 The `AND`, `OR` and `NOT` (note the all-caps!) are automatically translated to the corresponding search clauses.
 This can be combined with parentheses to control precedence; otherwise, `AND` takes precedence over `OR`, and `NOT` takes precedence over both.
-Note that any sequence of adjacent text terms are implicitly `AND`'d together, so the two expressions below are equivalent:
+Note that any sequence of adjacent text query terms are implicitly `AND`'d together, so the two expressions below are equivalent:

 ```
 foo bar whee
 foo AND bar AND whee
 ```

-Users can prefix any sequence of text terms with the name of a metadata field, to only search for matches within that field of the metadata file.
+Users can prefix any sequence of text query terms with the name of a metadata property, i.e., a "property field".
+This instructs SewerRat to only search for matches within that property of the metadata file.
 For example:

 ```